rafi/awesome-vim-colorschemes/docs/ajmwagar-vim-deus.md

 ---
 ## Troubleshooting

-When using terminal-vim and vim-dues the colors can get messed up.
+When using terminal-vim and vim-deus the colors can get messed up.

 To fix this add the following snippet to your ~/.vimrc: